-Many students decide to seek exposure to a wide range of doctrinal and legal skills areas allowing them to enjoy a successful general practice in a firm, partnership, or sole practitioner environment.
-Students who select this path may decide to start their own firm, share administrative expenses with other lawyers, or join a small practice and often represent individuals or small businesses.
-The College of Law offers a broad range of courses that will prepare a student to handle many of the more common and frequent legal problems that clients present to attorneys.
-Of course, some lawyers also start their own practice to specialize in a particular aspect of the law, often after obtaining practice experience.
+Some students decide to seek exposure to a wide range of practice areas and legal skills allowing them to enjoy a successful general practice in a small firm, partnership, or sole practitioner environment.
+Lawyers in such a practice often represent individuals and small businesses.
+UC Law offers a broad range of courses that will prepare a student to handle many of the more common legal problems that these clients present to attorneys.
+Students may elect to take classes about litigation, estate planning, tax, criminal law, family law, employment issues, and basic commercial matters.

 Classes include Criminal Procedure I, Criminal Procedure II, Agency, Partnership and Unincorporated Business Associations, Bankruptcy, Corporations I, Debtor and Creditor Law, Secured Transactions, Disability Law, Employment Discrimination, Employment Law, Estate and Gift Tax, Wills and Estates, Trusts and Future Interests, Estate Planning, Federal Income Tax, Family Law, Evidence, Negotiations, and Remedies.